How to Read Your A/B Test Results

 Analytics and events implementation

-A/B tests rely on Click and Conversion events, so you need to make sure you properly implemented it.
+Since A/B tests rely on Click and Conversion events, ensure you’ve properly implemented them.

 For example, you might want to check the following:

 - Are you catching both click-through and conversion rates?